ArturSidorenko/My-database/README.md

 # My-database
-My project I have to implement.
+My project I have to implement

-It is a simple data base with arbitrary structure of fields.